With fall quickly approaching we thought it would be a good time for us to share information from our “Summer Self-Care Check In” community survey.

-As for the summer survey results: Members told us they expected to continue to engage in a mix of virtual and in-person services or exclusively virtual services.
+As for the summer survey results: Community members told us they expected to continue to engage in a mix of virtual and in-person services or exclusively virtual services.
 In regards to self-care plans within the work context, respondents indicated intentions to make (or sustain) several changes to their work schedule and practices, including seeing less people in a day, increasing fees, increasing breaks between clients, implementing cancellation policies, taking on new responsibilities, engaging in specific continuing education, no longer working with a particular client population or niche, and taking more vacation time.
 (Again, great examples of doing the uncomfortable!)

 In terms of self-care practices outside the work setting, the most popular plans included increasing attention to diet/hydration, sleep, and incorporating regular meditation/mindfulness practices, followed by scheduling time for creative pursuits, time with family, and time for other enjoyable activities.

 If you’re at all like us, you can probably relate to a lot of the self-care changes and plans identified by the members who completed our survey.
 They all make perfect sense, right?
 So, why is it then that we often continue to struggle in various ways to put these things in place?